18-2-SKKU-OSS/2018-2-OSS-E4/docs/v2.1/alter-database.md

 ---
-title: 데이터베이스 교체
+title: ALTER DATABASE
-summary: 기존 데이터베이스를 변경하려면 ALTER DATABASE 문을 사용하십시오.
+summary: Use the ALTER DATABASE statement to change an existing database.
 toc: false
 ---